- Field Service Management

 Field service management software is only as powerful as its utilization.

-When implementing new technology, it’s important to gather feedback from mobile teams early on.
-With this perspective, leadership can get ahead of potential challenges and areas of frustration.
+When implementing new field service technology, it’s important to gather feedback from mobile teams early on.
+With this perspective, leadership can get ahead of potential field service challenges and areas of frustration.
 The idea is for technology and field teams to work hand-in-hand.

-Feedback is especially during the pilot phase of a software deployment, before issues have the potential to scale up.
+Feedback is especially during the pilot phase of software deployment before issues have the potential to scale up.
 In particular, software deployment teams will benefit from the following insights:

-• How field teams are incorporating the software into everyday activities
+- How field teams are incorporating the FSM software into everyday activities

 Above all, it’s a good idea to understand, generally, how field technicians feel about the software.
 Do they find it helpful?
 Are they running into distractions or difficulties?
 Does it simplify their job?